-Rosemary Counter is a Toronto-based writer and reviewer (and sometimes-editor).
-Since graduating from the University of Toronto with degrees in English and Women’s Studies, and a victory lap at Ryerson University in Publishing, Rosemary’s been all freelance, all the time.
+Rosemary Counter is a writer, author and journalist based in Toronto.
+Since graduating from the University of Toronto with degrees in English and Women’s Studies, and a victory lap at Ryerson University in Book & Magazine Publishing, Rosemary’s been all freelance, all the time.

-Her work has appeared in everything from Maclean’s to Elle, Canadian Living to Reader’s Digest, Style at Home to The New Yorker.
-She also pops up in Chatelaine, Today’s Parent, Cottage Life and Canadian Business, as well as The Toronto Star, The Globe & Mail, The National Post, The Toronto Sun and The New York Times.
+Her magazine work appears in everything from Maclean’s to Elle, Canadian Living to Reader’s Digest, Style at Home to The New Yorker.
+She also pops up in Chatelaine, Vanity Fair, Today’s Parent, Bon Appetit, Cottage Life and Canadian Business, as well as The Toronto Star, The Globe & Mail, The National Post, The Toronto Sun, The Washington Post and The New York Times.

-And in between deadlines, she wrote The Decadent Housewife, a sassy lifestyle guide to idleness and luxury that’s nothing like her own life, she swears.
-If you’d like to know more, Rosemary will tell you anything you want to hear—for a dollar a word.
+And in between deadlines, she wrote The Decadent Housewife: How to Live Lavishly on His Budget, a sassy aspirational lifestyle guide to idleness and luxury that’s nothing like her own life, she swears.